ch4mpy/spring-addons/samples/tutorials/bff/README.md

 #### 3.3.1.
 Project Initialization
 From [https://start.spring.io](https://start.spring.io) download a new project with:
 - `spring-cloud-starter-gateway`
-- `spring-boot-starter-oauth2-client`
 - `spring-boot-starter-actuator`
 - `lombok`

 We'll then add the following dependencies:
-- [`spring-addons-webflux-client`](https://central.sonatype.com/artifact/com.c4-soft.springaddons/spring-addons-webflux-client/6.1.2) to have a few useful bean autoconfigured:
+- [`spring-addons-webflux-client`](https://central.sonatype.com/artifact/com.c4-soft.springaddons/spring-addons-webflux-client/6.1.2) it is a thin wrapper around `spring-boot-starter-oauth2-client` which pushes auto-configuration from properties one step further.
+It provides with:
+  * a `SecurityWebFilterChain` with high precedence  which intercepts all requests matched by `com.c4-soft.springaddons.security.client.security-matchers`
   * CORS configuration from properties
+  * an authorization requests resolver with the hostname and port resolved from properties (necessary as soon as you enbale SSL)
-  * `LogoutSuccessHandler` for "almost" OIDC complient providers
+  * a logout request URI builder configured from properties for "almost" OIDC complient providers (Auth0 and Cognito do not implement standrad RP-Initiated Logout)
-  * authorization request resolver with a base path configurable from properties (avoid problems due to bad hostname or port inference for redirections)
+  * a logout success handler using the above logout request URI builder
-  * authorities mapper configurable per issuer (and source claim)
+  * an authorities mapper configurable per issuer (and source claim)
+  * an authorized client supporting multi-tenancy and Back-Channel Logout
+  * a client side implementation for Back-Channel Logout
 - [`swagger-annotations-jakarta`](https://central.sonatype.com/artifact/io.swagger.core.v3/swagger-annotations-jakarta/2.2.8) for a cleaner OpenAPI specification (if the maven `openapi` profile, which is omitted in the tutorial but included in the source, is activted)

 #### 3.3.2 Application Properties
 Configure application properties with
-- OAuth2 client
-- TokenRelay
+- OAuth2 clients with authorization-code for the BFF to provide with login from Keycloak, Auth0 and Cognito
+- `TokenRelay` filter for the BFF to replace session cookie with an OAuth2 access token before forwarding a request from the browser to the resource server
+- `DedupeResponseHeader=Access-Control-Allow-Credentials Access-Control-Allow-Origin` filter to avoid duplicated CORS headers (set by both the BFF and the resource server)
+- `SaveSession` filter for the BFF to keep OAuth2 tokens and user authentication in session
 - two routes (one for the resource-server and the other for the browser app)

 As mentioned above, we use `spring-addons-webflux-client` which requires a little extra configuration from properties